testcontainers/testcontainers-site/content/desktop/docs.md

 psql -h localhost -p 5432 -U test -d test
 ```

+Configured services are listed under the "Services" menu alongside their exposed port(s).
+If a service is misconfigured, such as containing a typo in a core attribute, it is indicated as having "no ports configured".

+#### Define services based on docker labels

 When running automated tests it's possible for multiple containers belonging to the same service to run concurrently.
 In order to provide a stable experience, Testcontainers Desktop maps the fixed port to the oldest running container, and only switches over if it terminates.

 The example files also contain instructions to go beyond the default configuration.
 For example, you might be running 2 separate services based on the same image, or you might want to target the leader and replicas separately.
 If so, follow the instructions to fine-tune how the service selects containers based on labels, which open source Testcontainers libraries let you add easily from your code.